 Kat Koch: The first time I went to Ireland was on April 15th, 2009.
 That’s right, tax day!
 I’ll never look at tax day the same.
 I spent 2.5 months exploring the perimeter of the country, spending a large portion of time in SW Cork.
 I fell in love with Ireland.
 That smile you see on my face, that is pure joy right there.
 In 2015 I moved to County Cork and have been living there full-time learning the mysterious ways of the Irish.

-I completed a 28-day intensive yoga teacher training with Ana Forrest in Seattle in March 2010.
+In March 2010 I completed a 28-day intensive yoga teacher training with Ana Forrest in Seattle.
 I continued my yoga education the following year and graduated from the year-long Forrest Yoga Mentorship Program in NYC.
-And in the summer of 2012 I graduated from the 9-day Forrest-Yoga Advanced Teacher Training.
+And in the summer of 2012 & 2016 I graduated from the 9-day Forrest-Yoga Advanced Teacher Training.
 I taught yoga in the greater-Seattle area for 5 years before moving to County Cork, Ireland.
 I love yoga.
 In my opinion it is an amazing tool for self discovery and health.

 I am also a vocalist and dancer.
 During my time in Ireland I’ve sung in pubs, traded songs with locals, and learned traditional Sean Nos and Set Dancing.
 It is a joy and a privilege to receive the opportunity to guide you on the Ireland Retreat.
 I look forward to connecting with you and spending time together in an ancient land full of magic.
 If you have any questions, just email me: kat@RetreatToIreland.com

 We are also incredibly lucky to have some of my friends who’ve been born and raised in SW Cork be a part of Retreat to Ireland.
 They know the roads, people, and places of this area like the back of their hands and have in-depth local knowledge to share with you as you experience the Irish landscape.